Our Services

 Can a distracted-driving ticket be reduced to a non-moving violation?

 Yes, commonly.
 Because the statutory element requires proof the activity "reasonably appears to interfere" with driving, officer testimony is often vulnerable.
 Typical reductions are to inattentive driving (Wis.
-Stat. § 346.89(1)) or a non-moving ordinance violation with no points and no insurance impact.
+Stat. § 346.89(1)) or a non-moving ordinance violation that can limit point and insurance exposure.

 Does distracted driving affect my CDL?